Landing page tips you need for conversion-worthy funnels today

 - Thrive themes: A marketing-focused website builder that helps amateurs create awesome websites.
 There’s literally a tool for everything, not just website design (think: CRO tools).

 - Elementor Pro: Another SEO-friendly theme that works out great to build beautiful WordPress websites.
 Plus, this theme doesn't use any shortcodes, so you can expect to easily transfer it to a custom-coded website.

 We've had positive experiences with these in the past, so if your page isn't getting results, they're worth a shot.

 When your prospects arrive on your landing page, your goal is to deliver a powerful message in the most efficient manner possible.
 Everything from the design to content needs to be concise and minimalistic.

-Many landing page copies try to do too much.
-This ends up being counterintuitive and overwhelms their users with too much information.
+Some landing page copy tries to do too much.
+This ends up being counterintuitive and overwhelms visitors with too much information.
 Remember, the more you add, the less likely your customers will convert.

 So, if you think your landing has too much going on, either in design or copy — it's purging time!